 WHAT’S THE SCOPE?

-Look at your bathroom carefully prior to beginning work.
-Can you brighten up the space through curated à la carte items and individual fixture replacements or is it truly in need of the full bathroom renovation?
+Start by figuring out what you would truly need to achieve the bathroom of your dreams.
+Sometimes you don’t need an actual “renovation” so much as the strategic swapping of fixtures and such.
 If the space just needs a facelift, adding details like vintage rugs, art, new lighting fixtures, or even something as simple as a new paint color can do the trick.
 But sometimes, that’s just not enough.

 Decisions like tearing down walls, rearranging plumbing, and adding new flooring require the right team (ahem, us).
-Projects that include such changes often start at $15k—and when it comes to plumbing or electrical work, DIY isn’t the way to go.
+In general, once you start making large construction changes, you can expect your budget to rise over $10K.
+But it’s money well spent—when it comes to plumbing or electrical work, DIY isn’t the way to go.
 Leave the construction to the professionals.

 Luckily, our Build Services team can save the day.
 We have a network of vetted contractors and architects who will make your design dreams reality, all while managing the less-fun-than-finding-tile-parts like billing and bidding.